Vakifbank-IOS-Swift-Patika-Bootcamp/final-project-ogunbrnc/README.md

 • When the screen is first turned on, indicator is shown until the games are loaded.

-• All games are sorted by popularity first when games are installed.
+• All games are sorted by popularity first when games are loaded.

 • 20 games are shown each time, pagination is provided.
 New games are loaded as the screen is pulled down.